BartMassey/lossy-echo-rs/README.md

 # Usage

 Open two terminals.
 On the first, say `cargo run --bin receive`.
 On the second say `cargo run --bin send`.

-Watch the interval between "processed" packets in the `receive`
-window: it should be quite large.
+The consumer will block waiting for the first message to be sent.
+The first message printed once send starts will most likely be greater than 0, as the receive thread is racing with the consumer.
+The interval between "processed" packets in the `receive` window should be quite large.
+When the sender is interrupted, the consumer should immediately block.
+Restart the sender to send more messages.

 # License